MyPureCloud/genesys-spark/packages/genesys-spark-components/README.md

 with the team to implement it yourself.
 Please reach out to discuss your work _before_ opening a PR.
 An early conversation is the best way to avoid duplicated effort.

-Also, be sure to read the [Contributing Guidelines](./packages/genesys-spark-components/documentation/CONTRIBUTING.md) before starting development work.
+Also, be sure to read the [Contributing Guidelines](../../docs/CONTRIBUTING.md) before starting development work.

+#### Migrating to V4

+Visit the [V4 migration guide](../../docs/migration-guides/v4/readme.md) for details on the new v4 release and migration details.

 ### Serving component and docs